 Positions are 20 hours per week, with placements in Open Democracy’s Concord office or remote.
 There is no stipend for these positions, but all travel and project expenses are reimbursed by Open Democracy and course credit can be arranged.
 Concord-area low or no cost housing can be arranged for successful candidates.

 Interested candidates should submit a cover letter and resume to [email protected] Thank you for your interest, and please contact us anytime to learn more.

 Open Democracy is an equal opportunity employer.
 We are committed to recruiting, hiring, training, promoting and administering any and all personnel actions without regard to sex, race, age, national origin, religion, economic status, sexual orientation, or physical disability, or any other legally protected basis.
 We will not tolerate any unlawful discrimination.

 Open Democracy, a nonpartisan 501c3 which works on campaign finance reform and voting rights issues in New Hampshire and nationally seeks two highly motivated researcher/writers to prepare an updated version of its Open Democracy Index (www.opendemocracynh.org/odi) which will be released on January 1, 2023.
 This document has been used by state legislators and policy leaders to inform the direction of future legislation and initiatives in New Hampshire.

 For the Open Democracy Index project, you will design a research study on the current state of civic engagement in New Hampshire, including data collection, data analysis, brief literature reviews, and preparation of draft documents.
 This data will be presented in both long and short form for use by Open Democracy, policy leaders, and the media.
 You will be publicly acknowledged and may have the opportunity to write a publishable article.

 With Whom Will I Work?

 - Working knowledge of the US and NH political systems.
-A vocabulary in Democracy reform issues is helpful, but not an impediment to the position.

 How Do I Apply?